 The company’s total production is about 20,000 bottles, making it possible at every stage of production (from vineyard management to the bottle cure) to meticulously ensure every detail makes the highest quality wine.
 In order to reduce the environmental impact of the company, it is powered by a photovoltaic system that allows us over the year to self-produce about 80% of the energy we use.

-The result of all these aspects is a collection of Italy’s highest-rated and award-winning wines, brought to you in the United States by Vallorani Vineyards, LLC.
+The result of all these aspects is a collection of Italy’s highest-rated and award-winning wines, brought to you in the United States by Vallorani Estates.
 We hope you’ll like their page on Facebook and follow them on Instagram!